 “It’s like putting explosive, gasoline and matches all in one shed.
 These are things that should be stored in separated places.”

-12 Years a Slave opened many people’s eyes to the barbarity of slavery and fuelled some discussion about that period in world history.
-But the film is just one of the many initiatives to “break the silence” around the 400 years of the transatlantic slave trade and to “shed light” on its lasting historical consequences.
+The Oscar-winning film 12 Years a Slave recently generated international discussion about the barbarity of slavery, but it is not alone in the attempt to break the silence around the 400 years of the transatlantic slave trade and to “shed light” on the lasting historical consequences.

 “Strong together, we love Israel and trust the army” – while a tentative truce takes root, banners adorned with the national colours still dominate cities and highways across the country.